JasonSilvestri/JSopX.VueCore/README.md

 3. **[JSopX™ Shared Resources Project](https://github.com/JasonSilvestri/JSopX.SharedResources)**: The `JSopX.SharedResources` shared recources library, containing common HTML, CSS, JS, Images and other reuseable theming objects, used across projects in a more traditional way.
 4. **[JSopX™ Razor Class Library RCLxProper Project](https://github.com/JasonSilvestri/JSopX.RCLxProper)**: The `JSopX.RCLxProper` shared Razor Class library, containing the most lightweight version of our common HTML, CSS, JS, Images and other reuseable theming objects, used across projects in a more modern way (to better support npm, vite, webpack based operations).
 5. **[JSopX™ Razor Class Library RCLxAssets Project](https://github.com/JasonSilvestri/JSopX.RCLxAssets)**: The `JSopX.RCLxAssets` shared recources library, containing all possible assets, src, and creative versions of our  HTML, CSS, JS, Images and other reuseable theming objects, used across projects in a more modern way (to better support npm, vite, webpack based operations).
-6. **[JSopX™ Razor Class Library RCLxComponents Project](https://github.com/JasonSilvestri/JSopX.RCLxComponents)**: The `JSopX.RCLxComponents` shared recources library, containing common Razor Componets and other reuseable theming objects used in our Asp.NET Core, Blazor and .NET MAUI projects.
+6. **[JSopX™ Razor Class Library RCLxComponents Project](https://github.com/JasonSilvestri/JSopX.RCLxAssets)**: The `JSopX.RCLxAssets` shared recources library, containing common Razor Componets and other reuseable theming objects used in our Asp.NET Core, Blazor and .NET MAUI projects.

 **The JSopX™ Open Project EXperiences that access the Asp.NET Core WebAPI:**